You have a great startup idea; you believe in this idea, you live this idea. But, having an idea just doesn’t fit the bill anymore.

 - The platforms to be managed like project management tools are decided by him.

 - He sets the hierarchy of the resources of the particular project and the organization structure.

 What I want to convey is that, without having a technical mastermind, you will see a lack of proper structure in the development process.
 In that case, you won’t be able to deliver a successful product on time.
-It includes issues like loss of relationship, loss of profits, a lot of reputation, etc. can happen.
+It includes issues like loss of relationships, loss of profits, a lot of reputation, etc.